HUST-NingKang-Lab/Meta-Sorter/README.md

 <img src="https://github.com/HUST-NingKang-Lab/Meta-Sorter/blob/main/The%20rationale%20and%20applications%20of%20Meta-Sorter.png" style="zoom:150%;" />

 ``
-The transfer learning workflow of microbial-based cross-regional diagnosis of diseases: (1) Fundamental model establishment: ab initio train the disease neural network (DNN) model on the training set of city A. (2) Transfer model establishment: implement transfer learning to generate a transfer DNN for another city B by using the training set of city B. (3)Classification test: test the transfer DNN on the testing set of city B.
+The rationale and applications of Meta-Sorter.
+(A) The process of model construction and transfer learning of Meta-Sorter.
+Two input files, which are biome ontology and samples’ taxonomic structures with detailed biome information, are required in the process of model construction and transfer learning.
+The yellow box shows that the neural network model was constructed based on 118,592 existing samples with detailed information of 134 biomes and their biome ontology.
+The blue box shows that the transfer neural network model was constructed by using 34,209 newly introduced samples from 35 biomes (including 3,083 samples from 8 newly introduced biomes) and transfer learning to the existing neural network model.
+(B-E) The applications of Meta-Sorter.
+(B) Meta-Sorter decoded the samples’ biome labels which were annotated as “Mixed biome” into detailed biome labels.
+(C) Meta-sorter refined the biome labels more detailed to obtain more valuable information for reference.
+(D) Meta-Sorter corrected the mis-annotated samples’ labels to avoid “cascading accumulation”.
+(E) Further more application of Meta-Sorter.
 ``

 ## Get and use